I Am SAVED!

-(ii) Commit to a Lifestyle of Total Repentance - Repentance is the decision to turn away from sin, live right, and fully obey God.
+(ii) Commit to a Lifestyle of Total Repentance and Holiness - Repentance is the decision to turn away from sin, live right, and fully obey God.
 Once you are determined to live a lifestyle that is pleasing to the Lord, all things will start falling into place.
 The Holy Spirit will help you run the Christian race with zeal.

 (iii) Get a Bible and Spend Time with God - Spend time with God each day.
 It may not be for a long period of time, initially.
-As you grow spiritually, you will find that the time you spend with Him gets longer.
+But as you grow spiritually, you will find that the time you spend with Him gets longer.
 Develop the habit of praying to Him at all times, and read your Bible daily.
 You can make use of a Bible online for now if you don't have one yet.
 Visit our pages, Read the Bible Online and Listen to the Bible, for links to Online Bibles in many languages.

 (vi) Get baptized in accordance with the New Testament - Get baptized by immersion in water as modeled by Jesus Christ (Matthew 3:13-17), and commanded (Matthew 28:19).
 Through baptism, we identify with His death and resurrection.
 Baptism also signifies the death and burial of our sinful nature, and our resurrection as forgiven Christians through faith in Jesus Christ (Colossians 2:12-13).
 Water Baptism is a public testimony that should be preceded by repentance.
 At the time of baptism, we stand before witnesses to confess our identification with the Lord.
 Being baptized also means that we are placing our selfishness, pride, past, and all of our possessions before the Lord.
 The Pastor/Spiritual Leader at your local church or assembly will touch more on the subject of Baptism.